-USEORBIT The use orbit attribute (with an optional name, use orbit="name") uses the always calculated in coupled mode.
-MAD-X computes the coupled functions in the sense of Edwards and Teng [14].
+USEORBIT The use orbit attribute (with an optional name, use orbit="name") uses the the sense of Edwards and Teng [14].
 For the uncoupled cases they reduce to the C and S functions.

-COUPLE (obsolete) This MAD-8 option can no longer be set since TWISS in MAD-X is command.
+COUPLE (obsolete) This MAD-8 option can no longer be set since TWISS in MAD-X is always calculated in coupled mode.
+MAD-X computes the coupled functions in sion.
+The full 6D Twiss parameters can be calculated with the PTC_TWISS command.

 Twiss calculation is 4D only!: The TWISS command calculates an approximate 6D closed orbit when the accelerator structure includes an active cavity.
 However, the calculation of the Twiss parameters are 4D only.
-This may result in apparently non-closure of the beta values in the plane with non-zero dispersion.
-The full 6D Twiss parameters can be calculated with the PTC_TWISS beta21, beta22, alfa11, alfa12, alfa21, alfa22, gamma11, gamma12, gamma21 and gamma22) using the parameters betx, bety, alfx, alfy, gamax, gamay, R11, R12, R21 and R22 as input.
+This may result in apparently non-closure of the beta values in the plane with non-zero disperbeta21, beta22, alfa11, alfa12, alfa21, alfa22, gamma11, gamma12, gamma21 and gamma22) using the parameters betx, bety, alfx, alfy, gamax, gamay, R11, R12, R21 and R22 as input.